Rural Respecting Difference Programme

 The Rural Development Council in partnership with Early Years - the organisation for young children and the National Childhood Network are jointly implementing the Rural Respecting Difference Programme.

-The programme has been funded under the PEACE IV Programme and is specfically aimed at rural preschool, daycare and afterschools settings across Northern Ireland and the 6 border counties of Ireland, that are not benefiting from any other Shared Education Programme or the Sharing from the Start Programme.
+The programme is specfically aimed at rural preschool, daycare and afterschools settings across Northern Ireland and the 6 border counties of Ireland, that are not benefiting from any other Shared Education Programme or the Sharing from the Start Programme.

 The Rural Respecting Difference programme offers children opportunities to discuss and acknowledge the similarities and differences between themselves and others.